HIJRA: Actions

-HIJRA is an emergency response organization.
-HIJRA endeavors to provide the best care possible, employing the SPHERE standards before entering new program areas.
+HIJRA is an immediate responder working to provide impartial assistance.
+As such, the organization works to ensure the safety of its beneficiaries and staff by adhering to a strict policy of transparency, neutrality and accountability.
+They employ the SPHERE standards before entering new program areas.
 HIJRA supports community development by hiring locally, drawing staff from local regions, encouraging beneficiaries to participate in program development.

+HIJRA is one of the largest organizations in South Central Somalia and provides aid to over 371,000 people in the region.

 Methods

-HIJRA is a direct implementer.
-The majority of its staff comes from its program areas, supported by a smaller number of equally significant international staff.
+The majority of its staff comes from its program areas, supported by a smaller number of international staff.
 In 2011, HIJRA worked through 126 staff to deliver lifesaving programs in Somalia, Kenya and Uganda.
 Members and staff of HIJRA make a commitment to the following values: